 - Have learners work in pairs.
 Assign each pair different chapters of the Settle In mobile app.
 After pairs have completed a chapter, have them exchange with other pairs what they learned.

 - For larger groups, assign learners different Cultural Orientation topics.
-Ask them to review resources on the CORE Resettlement Navigator and then prepare interactive presentations to teach others the key points on their given topic.
+Ask them to review resources on the Settle In website and then prepare interactive presentations to teach others the key points on their given topic.